 We asked what percentage of projects were designed with the intention of making them LEED-compliant or otherwise more green.
 We have seen that “going green” does not drive the use of BIM; this allows us to see whether it affects designs in general.

-The data shows that design decisions, for the most part, are not based upon making the project more green.
+The data show that design decisions, for the most part, are not based upon making the project more green.

 These results are based upon 85 respondents from the United States and Canada.
 The handful of respondents from other locations were filtered out of the results.

 The following graphs show the size and types of companies where respondents work.

 This year, the data has borne out that the actual use of BIM not only fell below respondents’ expectations in 2016 for all of the purposes we mentioned, its use in recent years also appears (by our metrics) to be stagnating or decreasing for many uses.
 This revelation contradicts the prevailing opinion that BIM will be used more often as time passes.